Let’s assume that you have a SQL Server workload on Premises and want to take those to the cloud.

 - you can’t RDP to that server running SQL, etc.

-- Also, there are features that are not supported by SQL Server features with RDS, here you can see the ever-shrinking list.
+- Also, there are features that are not supported by SQL Server AWS RDS, here you can see the ever-shrinking list.

 Figure 2 – SQL Server Features on Amazon RDS vs EC2.